 Ignition Not Working

 Nowadays, most furnaces operate on an electronic ignition system, while older models use a pilot light.
 If the pilot light does not start, check the fuel supply or the gas.
 If the pilot light lights up briefly, it could be dirty and need maintenance.
-You can do this on your own, but you have to be extra careful.
+You can do these tasks on your own, but you have to be extra careful.
 Make sure to cut the power to the furnace off before clearing any debris from the area where the pilot light originates.

-Furnace Powers On and Off Repeatedly
+Furnace Powers On And Off Repeatedly